Shelly Friedman, DO, FAOCD, FAAD, FISHRS* and Patricia Schnoor, BSBA†

 A multivariable analysis accounting for baseline differences in study site and treatment group without interaction indicated that the study site had a significant impact on the percent change from baseline (p = .036) but the treatment effect was still statistically significant (p < .001).
 So, the study site differences in percent change from baseline did not modify the effect of treatment on the percent increase in hair counts after treatment.

 A second supportive multivariable analysis used baseline count as a covariate and in that analysis, the baseline term was significant (p = .003), treatment was highly significant (p < .001), and study site was statistically significant (p = .024).
 Furthermore, when age, Fitzpatrick type, and Ludwig–Savin Baldness Scale were included in a third sensitivity model, none were statistically significant with p value of .268, .397, and .268, respectively, with site, baseline count, and treatment included in the model.
 Thus, the univariate result is confirmed by the multivariable analysis with laser treatment term in the model with statistical significance unchanged from the univariate analysis (p < .001).
-These data indicate that low-level laser treatment of the scalp every other day for 30 minutes for 17 weeks improved the percent increase from baseline by 51% in females.
+These data indicate that low-level laser treatment of the scalp every day for 6 minutes for 17 weeks improved the percent increase from baseline by 51% in females.

 Adjustment for differences in baseline counts by study site and demographic variables by treatment did not change the statistical significance observed in the univariate analysis of the primary endpoint.
 The increase in percent hair growth in women using the active device was confirmed.
 No adverse events were reported by study participants.
 Factoring the results and the absence of reported adverse events, the device is considered safe and effective.